jindrichmynarz/dissertation/parts/tensor_factorization.md

 <!--
 ### Tensor factorization

+Theoretical generalization of the abilities of tensor factorization is in @Nickel2013b.

 Tensor factorization is inefficient if data contains a lot of strongly connected graph components.
 Decomposition addresses high dimensionality and sparsity.